Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 OVERVIEW

-Journal of Crop and Weed, published since 2005, is the official peer reviewed publication of Crop and Weed Science Society.
-The Crop Science editorial board consists of the Executive Editor, Associate Editors and Editorial Board Members.
-The Journal is available both in Online (ISSN 2349 9400) and Print (ISSN 0974 6315) version.
-The Journal is abstracted at CABI and AGRICOLA.
-The journal has been awarded a score 5.46 by NAAS in 2020 and is also ranked by Index Copernicus International (ICV 2019 74.54).
-The Journal has been evaluated by Infobase Index with impact factor 2.93 at 5.0 scale.
+Journal of Crop and Weed is the official peer reviewed publication of the Crop and Weed Science Society since 2005.
+The editorial board of the Journal of Crop and Weed consists of Chief Editor, Executive Editor, Associate Editors and Editorial Board Members besides International Advisory Board.
+The Journal is available both as Print (ISSN 0974 6315) and Online (ISSN 2349 9400) version.
+The journal is abstracted in CABI and AGRICOLA.
+The journal has been awarded a score 5.46 by NAAS in 2023 and is also ranked by Index Copernicus International (ICV 2019: 74.54).
+The journal has been evaluated by Infobase Index with impact factor of 2.93 at 5.0 scale.
 The Global Impact Factor of the Journal is 0.632, Cosmos Impact Factor is 5.963 and International Scientific Index is 1.437.
 The Journal has been accepted at Open Academic Journal Index (CGIJ OAJI: 0.201) and added to the data base of the Electronic Journals Library.
 The CODEN code of the journal is JCWOAT.
 The Journal has also been forwarded to Thomson Reuters for Indexing.
-The journal is published triennially (April, August and December in a calendar year).
+The journal is published triannually (April, August and December of every calendar year).
 Special issues are also published.
-The Journal presents a concrete repository accessible by the international user community that work on or having interest in sustainable development in agricultural and allied sector.
+The Journal presents a concrete repository accessible by the international community that work on or having interest in sustainable development in agricultural and allied sector.

-AIM AND SCOPE
+AIMS AND SCOPE

-Journal of Crop and Weed aims at a pivotal point through which researchers/investigators and others become interested in publishing their research findings of importance to the improvement, production, protection, marketing, utilization, sustainable management of environmental and natural resources for the benefit of humanity and sustainable maintenance of life on this planet.
 Articles in the journal are of interest to researchers, policy makers, educators, and practitioners.
-Therefore, the journal aims to provide a bird's eye view of the latest research and advances in the field of agriculture and allied sectors.
-This journal seeks to provide the latest research and the best practices in the respective fields.
-The journal provides theoretical and pragmatic viewpoints on rural development and also provide guidance to the user to inform their practices.
-The journal incorporates various advanced integrated research systems and applications.
+This journal aims to provide a bird's eye view of the latest research and advances in the field of agriculture and allied sectors.
+This journal seeks to provide the latest research and the best practices in the respective field.
+This journal provides theoretical and pragmatic viewpoints on rural development and also provide guidance to the user to inform their practices.
+The journal incorporate various advanced integrated research systems and applications.

-The journal publish original research works in the form of full paper, review article and short communication relating to the study on agri-horticultural crops, weeds, soil, microbiology, agro-forestry, animal husbandry, poultry, fishery, environment, biotechnology, tissue-culture, nanotechnology, biodiversity of plants, animals and microbes, sericulture, socio-economic analysis, extension methodology, statistics, ICT, ITKs, remote sensing and GIS and other agriculture and allied topics.
+The journal publish original research works in the form of full paper, review article and short communication relating to the study on agro-forestry, animal husbandry, poultry, fishery, environment, socio-economic analysis, and other agriculture and allied topics.
 For consideration as full paper, the journal invites quality article based on at least two years of experimentation, particularly the articles based on field trials.
 Review articles are received by invitation.

 GENERAL GUIDELINES